 Despite the importance of an optimal daily supply of nutrients from food, most of the population have nutritional inadequacies.
-Amongst participants of the Heath Survey for England, 72% did not achieve the recommendations for daily fruit and vegetable intake.23 Inadequate intake of micronutrients is a widespread public health problem globally.24 In the UK, young adults are typically deficient in several essential micronutrients,25 with the problem more pronounced in groups at higher risk of nutritional inadequacy, including children with poor-quality diets,26 people consuming vegan diets,27 pregnant women28 and older adults.29
+Amongst participants of the Heath Survey for England, 72% did not achieve the recommendations for daily fruit and vegetable intake.
+Inadequate intake of micronutrients is a widespread public health problem globally.
+In the UK, young adults are typically deficient in several essential micronutrients, with the problem more pronounced in groups at higher risk of nutritional inadequacy, including children with poor-quality diets, football programments.
+Programments and older adults.
+Programments of an older adults.